Special educational needs and disability (SEND)

 Do students with SEND make good progress at KEVI?
 How does the school know how well my child is doing?

-The report from the September 2017 inspection states, "Pupils who have special educational needs and/or disabilities are... making good progress from their starting points", "Pupils, particularly the most vulnerable pupils, receive some remarkable guidance" and "Links with outside agencies are good and if any pupil needs specialist help, this help is found promptly."
+"Pupils who have special educational needs and/or disabilities are... making good progress from their starting points", "Pupils, particularly the most vulnerable pupils, receive some remarkable guidance" and "Links with outside agencies are good and if any pupil needs specialist help, this help is found promptly."

 The academy measures achievement in learning against national age related expectations and expected progress from KS2 through to KS4.
 There are regular assessment points throughout the year and parents receive an interim report after each one as well as a detailed full report once a year.
-Students are tested on entry for reading and spelling and also complete English and maths tests which help to identify strengths and weakness in learning styles as well as giving an indication of future potential.
-Heads of Departments and Heads of House have a key role in tracking progress and putting in intervention where students are not making expected progress.
+Students are tested on entry for reading and spelling and also complete English and Maths tests which help to identify strengths and weakness in learning styles as well as giving an indication of future potential.
+Heads of Departments have a key role in tracking progress and putting in intervention where students are not making expected progress.

 Statistics are only one part of the picture and progress can be measured in many different ways.
 Many aspects of a students’ progress cannot be so easily measured but are equally important to the development of the whole child; growing independence, self-confidence, self-organisation, behaviour management, self-discipline, inner resolve, resilience, willingness to be involved and participate in opportunities to name but a few.
 The pastoral care and nurturing of the whole child to achieve their potential as a well-rounded and confident young person equipped with the skills to go out into the wider world plays a pivotal role in the day to day life of students here at King Edward’s.